Monday, December 24, 2007

 by Sadako Kurihara

-Sadako Kurihara was at her home in Horishima when the atomic bomb exploded on August 6th 1945.
+Sadako Kurihara was at her home in Hiroshima when the atomic bomb exploded on August 6th 1945.
 Two days later, in a nearby basement shelter just a mile from ground zero, a baby was born in pitch darkness surrounded by the dead and dying.
-The seriously injured nurse that delivered the child died, but the baby survived and grew into an adult who sixty years later still lives in the city.
+The seriously injured nurse who delivered the child died, but the baby survived and grew into an adult who sixty years later still lives in the city.

 After the trauma of Hiroshima Sadako Kurihara was determined to express her furious hatred of nuclear weapons, and to campaign against their use.
 Her talent as a poet gave her a powerful outlet for her beliefs.
 Her most famous work is the story of the baby born amongst nuclear devastation.
 In Japanese it is Umashimenkana, which translates as Bring forth new life.